OpenIPC/builder/README.md

 ### Specialized features

 - Tweaker for automatically configuring devices according to profile (gpio, wifi, etc).
-- Specialized storage location for customized firmware for well-known devices.
+- Specialized _[storage location](https://github.com/OpenIPC/builder/releases/tag/latest)_ for customized firmware for well-known devices.
+- QR code recognition to automatically _[connect to WiFi](https://openipc.org/tools/qr-code-generator)_ on your home network

 ### Preparing and using the project